-Booking audit logs are only available for organizations.
+Audit logs are included with every Cal.com organization plan and are turned on by default.
 You must be an organization or team admin to view them.

 Each booking keeps a history of the following events:| Event | What it records |